-Linear dimming and PWM dimming can be combined, as shown in Figure 23, thereby ensuring advantageous output current accuracy throughout the range from 100% rated current to very small currents.
+Linear dimming and PWM dimming can be combined, as shown in Figure 22, thereby ensuring advantageous output current accuracy throughout the range from 100% rated current to very small currents.

-Assume V{REF} any represents any given REF voltage in the [A] region and lo' represents lo at that voltage.
+Assume $V{REF}$ any represents any given REF voltage in the [A] region and lo' represents lo at that voltage.
 If lo is lo' or more, linear dimming is used.
 If lo is lo' or less, PWM dimming is used.
-The high level of the signal for PWM dimming is V{REF} any, and the low level is V{REF} in the oscillation off region.
+The high level of the signal for PWM dimming is $V{REF}$ any, and the low level is $V{REF}$ in the minimum dimming region.
 Combining the dimming methods enables adjustments to smaller currents than PWM dimming alone and achieves control with better output current accuracy than linear dimming alone.

-Figure 23 Combination of linear dimming and PWM dimming
+Figure 22 Combination of linear dimming and PWM dimming